fmxsh/f3c/f3c-spec.md

 Data is categorized into formats and types, which are then combined to form data constructs.

+### Fields

+A _field_ is a deliniated space that contains data.
+Fields can have different purposes. _Field_ thus is thus a term to refer to, more specifically, a field of data, meaning a deliniated sequence of characters or no characters.

+In order to determine the type of a field, the data is analyzed by _data formats_ and _data types_.

 ### Data formats

 A data format is defined by the way the data is deliniated.